xeyraneminli-lang/MuradIsazade777/README.md

 # 👨‍💻 Murad's GitHub Profile

 Hello!
-I am Murad — Frontend Developer and I want to become a Cybersecurity specialist in the future.
+I am Murad — Full-Stack Developer and I want to become a Cybersecurity specialist in the future.
 I am currently actively working with HTML, CSS, JavaScript, React and Python.
 I am developing projects to increase my experience and am constantly learning.

 ---